 Fully electric vehicles for many years were expensive to purchase and had limited mileage capabilities, this meant for many people it wasn’t realistic to move to a vehicle powered solely by electricity.
 As we move towards that key UK deadline, manufacturers have invested huge amounts of money and research into electric cars and now can reach over 350 miles in just one charge.
 With the technology built into an electric vehicle and the reliability that comes with fewer moving parts, there is less of a need for a human to manually change gear.
 The automatic transmission system is now just as efficient if not more so in some cases.
 The cost of an electric vehicle is still going to be an issue for many people, but as more competition enters the market, more affordable models are being produced.

 The team here at RED is already preparing for a world where our cars are mostly electric and therefore automatic.
 However, this will be a gradual process and we want to mirror demand rather than force a learner’s hand.

-We’ve got a special offer this spring to get new customers in the driving seat:
+We’ve got a special offer this winter to get new customers in the driving seat: